mesfind/academic-website/content/post/2018-07-27-data-science-training.md

 ## Some preliminaries

-Firstly, a few vital statistics about me at the time of writing: 23 years since I started work in TV, 10 years post Engineering degree, 5 years post Immunology PhD, 3 years since I started working in proteomics, 3 years since I started learning R through the [John Hopkins](https://www.coursera.org/specializations/jhu-data-science).
+Firstly, a few vital statistics about me at the time of writing: 23 years since I started work in the TV industry, 10 years since finishing my Engineering degree and starting in immunology, 5 years since I finished my PhD, 3 years since I started working in proteomics, and 3 years since I started learning R through the [John Hopkins](https://www.coursera.org/specializations/jhu-data-science).
 (I still haven't completed the capstone.)
 And finally 1 year since I did [Data Carpentry](https://datacarpentry.org/) instructor training.

 Learning R and about the related data science issues through the community has